mourendxu/TD-OpenCV3TOP/README.md

 Yes, we skipped over a few minor versions.
 But since we added quite a few things to this release, we feel we deserve the 1.5.

-- The plugin is now cross-platform.
-We now have binary releases for both Mac and Windows, along with the necessary code and project files to build it on your own.
+- The plugin is now **cross-platform**.
+We now have binary releases for both **Mac** and **Windows**, along with the necessary code and project files to build it on your own, if you so choose.
-- The plugin now supports Touchdesigner Stable and Experimental builds.
-The Experimental builds have implemented a new way of dealing with C++ plugins, and they allow users to use C++ plugins without a Commercial or Pro License.
+- The plugin now supports Touchdesigner **Stable** and **Experimental** builds.
+The Experimental builds implemented a new way of dealing with C++ plugins, and they allow users to use C++ plugins without a Commercial or Pro License.
 Make sure you use the correct binary for the build of TD you are using.
 - Greg Finger has provided a demo toe file for the Experimental builds.
-- Extensive update has been made to the documentation.
-We now in
+- Extensive updates have been made to the documentation.
+We now includes instructions on how to build OpenCV on Mac, as well as build instructions for the plugin.

-This will require a **Commercial or a Pro license** for TD.
-You do gain quite a bit of speed when compared to using Python and the OpenCV that came with Touchdesigner.
-This method is also much more streamlined than the Python approach.

-Created by Da Xu, at the request of Greg Finger of PLGRM Visuals.

-This project was written with OpenCV3 3.4.1.
-But it should compile just fine with the 3.4.2, which is the latest version of OpenCV3.

-The code should also work on Mac.
-You just need to setup your own XCode project and compile your own OpenCV3 binaries, as there isn't a binary distro of the lib for Mac.